 Assessing progress in foundation subjects (primary)

-Understand how to assess effectively in foundation subjects.
-Mix and match 6 assessment activities to help you, and see how a primary school has approached foundation subject assessment.
+Understand how to plan and assess effectively in foundation subjects, and use the assessment activities to help you.
+See how other primary schools have approached foundation subject assessment.

 School types: All · School phases: Primary